First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: BBLR compensation and -beating

 In the case of BBLR interactions and their mitigation using the wire compensators (and their associated feed-forward system described in Section~\ref{sec:FF}), a study has been carried out using the MAD-X code.
 Firstly, one can study the $\beta$-beating induced by the wire compensators alone, in the case of a tune matching using the nominal tune correctors of the machine, as shown in Fig.~\ref{fig:beta_beat_match}.

 As one can see in Fig.~\ref{fig:beta_beat_match}, using the tunes correctors to compensate the tune shifts induced by the wire compensators yields an important $\beta$-beating of more than 10~\% along the machine.
-However, in Fig.~\ref{fig:beta_beat}, one can see an example of $\beta$-beating induced by the wire compensators in the case of the feed-forwards, with a comparison to the $\beta$-beating induced by the beam-beam interactions.
+However, in Fig.~\ref{fig:beta_beat}, an example of $\beta$-beating induced by the wire compensators in the case of the feed-forwards, with a comparison to the $\beta$-beating induced by the beam-beam interactions, can be observed.

-One can see on the top plot that the contribution of the wires to the $\beta$-beating is at the level of around 1~\% while the beam-beam interactions (BBLR and HO together) bring the $\beta$-beating level along the machine around 10~\%.
+It can be observed on the top plot that the contribution of the wires to the $\beta$-beating is at the level of around 1~\% while the beam-beam interactions (BBLR and HO together) bring the $\beta$-beating level along the machine around 10~\%.
 For that reason, the $\beta$-beating induced by the wires and their feed-forward system is considered to be negligible.